dronekit/dronekit-python/docs/examples/follow_me.rst

 Running the example
 ===================

-DroneKit (for Linux) and the vehicle should be set up as described in :ref:`get-started`.
+DroneKit (for Linux) and the vehicle should be set up as described in :ref:`installing_dronekit`.

 Once you've done that: